 AWS VPC peering inside a region

 In cases where AWS VPCs are limited to a single region, AWS provides an easy way of creating connections between them through VPC peering.
-Here is a handy guide on creating peering connections between AWS VPCs in the same region.
+Here is a handy guide on creating peering connections between Amazon Web Services VPCs in the same region.

 AWS VPC peering between regions